Family Provision Claims | By Lawyers

 • Item icon Minutes of Orders for Part IV/TFM Application for Approval of Compromise

-• Item icon Grant of probate or letters of administration for the purpose of proceedings
+• Item icon Grant of probate or letters of administration for the purpose of the proceedings

-Family maintenance provision applications are made following the grant of probate or letters of administration – and the time limit for claims runs from the date of grant, not the date of death.
-There can sometimes be a stand-off where the executor is reluctant to apply, or various people might be ...
+Family provision applications are made following the grant of probate or letters of administration.
+The time limit for claims runs from the date of grant, not the date of death.
+There can sometimes be a stand-off if the executor is reluctant to apply, or various people might be able to make an ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.